1015062E/howto/Loopback check issue when accessing Reporting Services.md

 6. In the **Value data** box, type `1`, and then click **OK**.
 7. Exit **Registry Editor**.
 8. **Restart** the computer and test if the issue still persits.
 (You must restart the computer for this change to take effect.)

+    Below is a PowerShell(Open PowerShell as Administrator) script that checks if the key exists and sets the value accordingly:

+    ```powershell
+    # Define the registry path and key
+    $regPath = "HKLM:\SYSTEM\CurrentControlSet\Control\Lsa"
+    $regName = "DisableLoopbackCheck"
+    $regValue = 1

+    # Check if the key exists
+    if (Test-Path $regPath) {
+        # Check if the value exists
+        if (Get-ItemProperty -Path $regPath -Name $regName -ErrorAction SilentlyContinue) {
+            # Update the value
+            Set-ItemProperty -Path $regPath -Name $regName -Value $regValue
+            Write-Output "Updated existing registry key."
+        } else {
+            # Create the value
+            New-ItemProperty -Path $regPath -Name $regName -Value $regValue -PropertyType DWORD
+            Write-Output "Created new registry key."
+        }
+    } else {
+        # Create the key and set the value
+        New-Item -Path $regPath -Force | Out-Null
+        New-ItemProperty -Path $regPath -Name $regName -Value $regValue -PropertyType DWORD
+        Write-Output "Created new registry key and value."
+    }
+    ```